-When operations are officially limited or facilities closed due to emergency conditions for a period of less than seven (7) days, the time off from scheduled work will be paid administrative leave.
-Employees in certain operations (e.g. support of command and control; restoration of utility services; debris removal and protection of public streets, easements, properties; facilities; equipment; public safety; communications; or any other necessary response activities) may be asked to work on a day when operations are officially limited or closed.
+When operations are officially closed due to emergency conditions, the time off from scheduled work will be paid.
+Employees in essential operations may be asked to work on a day when operations are officially closed.
 In these circumstances, non-exempt employees who work will receive overtime pay.